protofire/solhint/docs/rules/naming/func-param-name-mixedcase.md

 Function param name must be in mixedCase.

 ## Options
-This rule accepts a string option of rule severity.
+This rule accepts a string option for rule severity.
 Must be one of "error", "warn", "off".
 Defaults to warn.

 ### Example Config
 ```json